amolmalpure9/springbootmicroservices/readme.md

 	This is the gateway-server and as name suggests it is the API gateway for all other microservices in the application

+Attached diagram for system architecture which we have developed in this project.